learning-zone/react-basics/react-app/README.md

 <img src='https://cdn.jsdelivr.net/gh/facebook/create-react-app@27b42ac7efa018f2541153ab30d63180f5fa39e0/screencast.svg' width='600' alt='npm start'>
 </p>

-### Get Started Immediately

-You **don’t** need to install or configure tools like Webpack or Babel.<br>
-They are preconfigured and hidden so that you can focus on the code.

-Create a project, and you’re good to go.

 ## Creating an App

 **You’ll need to have Node 8.16.0 or Node 10.16.0 or later version on your local development machine** (but it’s not required on the server).
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.